JeanLucPons/Kangaroo/README.md

 However, work files are compatible (same key and range) and can be merged, if 2 work files have a different number of distinguished bits, the lowest will be recorded in the destination file.\
 If you have several hosts with different configrations, it is preferable to use -ws on each host and then merge all files from time to time in order to check if the key can be solved.
 When a merge solve a key, no output file is written.
 A merged file does not contains kangaroos.

-Start a work from scrach and save work file every 30 seconds:
+Start a work from scratch and save work file every 30 seconds:
 ```
 Kangaroo.exe -ws -w save.work -wi 30 in.txt
 ```